astroMGMG/kepler_ttv/kepler_procedures/README.md

 The _detrended data_ contains the following data columns (_o not use the **flux_error**, it needs to be fixed_):

 **time, detrended_flux, untrended_flux, flux_error**.

+#Getting Started with the parallel algorithm
+The parallel algorithm is very similar to the serial one (if you want to know more about it, see this link: LINK).

+Navigate to the `benchmark_data/` folder - this folder contains many of our benchmarks.
+There you have the file `par_launcher.jl`.
+This file initializes, and reads the `koi_list.csv` in _that directory_.

+###Directory structure
+<code>client_init.jl</code>: Loads PyCall, kplr and initializes the MAST API client.

+<code>segment_detrend.jl</code>: Detrends a segment (applies a cubic fit to the data, and subtracts it.

+<code>koi_launcher.jl</code>: The overall wrapper program that reads <code>koi_list.csv</code>, gets data using `kplr`, detrends the data, and saves the output data (time, detrended-flux, and original-flux, flux-error) in the <code>lightcurves/</code>/` detrends  Detrends a segment (applies a cubic fit to the data, and subtracts it.